MrKaszeba19/FreeBSD-EasyInstall/README.md

 ## Issues

-- Logging in via KDE Plasma desktops does not work
+- Logging in via KDE Plasma desktops does not work with Wayland (use X11 instead)